Meet Your Local Sugarhouse: Trail Side Sugar House’s Zach Barton

 This Andover sugarhouse focuses on community and quality maple products

 We may be biased, but we stand by the fact that Granite State maple syrup is where it’s at.
 Visit a sugarhouse and get a closer look at the maple process during New Hampshire Maple Month is held March 1 through March 31.
-Sugarhouses around the state will open their doors to the public (with masks and social distance rules in place), offering a behind-the-scenes look at how sap becomes the delicious stuff that graces our Sunday brunch tables.
+Sugarhouses around the state will open their doors to the public, offering a behind-the-scenes look at how sap becomes the delicious stuff that graces our Sunday brunch tables.
 To help celebrate this tasty, golden month, we’re starting a series of “Meet Your Local Sugar House” profiles to introduce you to some of the sweet sugar houses around New Hampshire and the men and women behind them.

 For our latest profile, meet Zach Barton.
 Zach is the founder of Trail Side Sugar House, a sugarhouse that’s been operating in Andover since 2013.
 Read on to learn all about the sugarhouse and this year’s sugaring season.

 Tell us about the history of your sap house.